dragonfaerie/AOC2025/README.md

 **Day 4**:
 STRUGGLE BUSSSSS.
 I've never been great at these mapper type puzzles so I wound up using AI to explain concepts, best practices, how to pick this apart.

 **Day 5**:
 Yay iterators and counters and never ending loops oops oh my.
 This one was pretty straight forward.

+**Day 6**:
+Part A: decepticon.
+Oh, this is easy.
+Cool cool we can ... what the crap is going on with part B?!
+I had to have AI explain the puzzle to me a couple of times before I grokked what they were asking for lol.